 A majority of people living in the U.S. are concerned about climate change, according to a Gallup poll.
-Nonprofits and companies are spearheading initiatives to change the climate trajectory of the planet, but their work seems very piecemeal.
+Nonprofits and companies are spearheading initiatives to change the climate trajectory of the planet.

 Dave Hardisty, an assistant professor of marketing and behavioral science at the University of British Columbia Sauder School of Business who studies how people make important decisions, said that “(being environmentally friendly) is not going to effect us now so much—it’s in the future, so who cares about them, there’s uncertainty.”

 “This may sound a little weird, but people often ask, Why aren’t we doing something about climate change?” he said in a previous Rewire article.
 “I’m actually impressed that we’re doing as much as we are.
 From a rational economic perspective we shouldn’t be doing anything.”

 People are more likely to make a simple decision that maybe isn’t best for the planet in the long-run in order to have certainty in the moment, he said.
 Wondering about what will happen in the future is difficult and abstract.

 That mindset might be contributing to de-centralized efforts to do better for the planet.